-Above: "Safe Cycling Starts With You" - A safety cultivation message, an effort made by the Group together with the Shipyard.
+Above: "Safe Cycling Starts With Me" - A safety cultivation message, an effort made by the Group together with the Shipyard.

-Below: "Safety First" - A safety cultivation message on board the ES Bristol to put remind the crew that safety is the top-most priority.
+Below: "Safety First" - A safety cultivation message on board the vessel to remind the crew that safety is the top-most priority.